zetkin/zetkin.org/en/foundation.md

                 text: |
                     A year of focused development begins, funded by money raised during 2015 (and onwards through 2016).
+            -   header: "Jan 2017 – New Zetkin launches"
+                text: |
+                    After more than a year in development, the new Zetkin sees light of day and rolls out across Sweden.
     -   type: contribute
 ---